darethas/d3js_design_contest/README.md

 ### todo:

 * Need to decide which one we are going to work with.
-* data from csv to json using node-csv to be used with d3

 If you want to try something experimental, make a branch please :)